aws/aws-cdk/packages/@aws-cdk/aws-events/README.md

 The following targets are supported:

-* `targets.SnsTopic`: use Amazon SNS topic as an event rule target.
+* `targets.SnsTopic`: publish into an SNS topic when an event rule is triggered.
+* `targets.CodeBuildProject`: start a CodeBuild project when an event rule is triggered.